Skip to content

 TierWhoImports fromNever imports

-App developerBuilds applications@modularityjs/core, driver packagesInternal framework packages, inversify
+App developerBuilds applicationsContract packages, driver packages, @modularityjs/modularityinversify

 Framework developerBuilds the framework itself@modularityjs/di, @modularityjs/modularity(full access)